If you run a small workshop, Etsy shop, or local customization studio, you’ve probably asked yourself a few times:

 - Add metal brackets and mounting hardware you cut and weld yourself

-- Offer metal logo plates that complement your acrylic or wood pieces
+- Offer metal logo plates that complement acrylic or wood pieces

-- Create metal bases for night lights or desk signs
+- Create metal bases for desk signs and night lights

 For CO₂-side project ideas and settings, see: